Is PURL Wax Any Good?

 Full Review

-Since then, I’ve seen it in tuning rooms, ski resorts, rental shops and DIY garages across Colorado (and beyond).
+Since then, I’ve seen it in tuning rooms, ski resorts, rental shops and DIY garages across Colorado – and beyond.

 Here’s my 2 cent.